micro-ROS/micro-ROS-bridge_RPI/README.md

 - micro-ROS Agent.
 - micro-ROS client.

-Due to the lack of resources of the Raspberry PI, the compilation of these tools on the RPI, can take several hours.
+Due to the lack of resources of the Raspberry PI the compilation of these tools on the RPI, can take several hours.
 So to avoid this problem we will execute a cross-compilation process on the **host PC** which will reduce the compilation dramatically from a few hours to minutes (This time could be different in each PC).

 We need to download the micro-ROS-bridge_RPI repo, executing the next command:
 ``git clone https://github.com/micro-ROS/micro-ROS-bridge_RPI``